 With the above in mind, why is that local authorities aren’t clambering over themselves to implement cloud computing?
 The conference I attended last week revealed some interesting insights.

-The Main Issues with Cloud Computing
+The Main Issues with the Cloud

 The speakers in Edinburgh appeared to be in agreement regarding the main issues relating to cloud computing, which were summed up well by Philipp Huber, a senior cloud computing consultant with Exception Ltd: